OREL-group/CogStudy/README.md

 #### Contributors & Participants
 Jesse Parent.
 Anson Lim, (to be updated)

-*Thank you to Dr Bradly Alicea for mentorship & guidance, Dr Yohan John and Ryan W for inspiration*
+*Thank you to Dr Bradly Alicea for mentorship & guidance, Dr Yohan John and Ryan Lemasters for inspiration*